Inpatient Rehab in San Jose Comprehensive Care

 Drug Abuse Statistics

-According to national survey results, illegal drug use has been increasing across generations, demographics, and genders in the U.S.
+According to national survey results, illegal substance use disorders have been increasing across generations, demographics, and genders in the U.S. Differences in substance abuse have become more apparent, with some groups facing higher rates due to developmental factors and recurrent substance use.

 Along with deaths from the pandemic, 2020 appears to have been the deadliest ever in American history for drug use and drug addiction.